-When cavities occur and the less-invasive treatment option of resin infiltration is not a suitable alternative, the experienced pediatric dentists at Park View Pediatric Dentistry & Orthodontics in NYC will turn to dental fillings, including composite resin fillings, in order to restore affected teeth.
-Based on a patient’s unique needs, the appropriate type of filling will be determined.
+When cavities occur and the less-invasive treatment option of resin infiltration is not a suitable alternative, the experienced pediatric dentists at Park View Pediatric Dentistry & Orthodontics in NYC will turn to dental fillings, including composite resin fillings (white tooth fillings), in order to restore affected teeth.
+Based on a patient’s unique needs, the appropriate type of dental filling will be determined.

 For children who are unable to cope with the delivery of dental care, who have a high level of dental anxiety or who have special needs, we offer various sedation dentistry options for completing a composite resin filling procedure.
 Learn more below, or request an appointment online.

 Composite resin fillings (also known as white fillings) are a type of filling made of glass or quartz within a resin medium that produces a tooth-colored material.
 They are used to fill cavities, restore tooth decay, and prevent further decay.
 Composite fillings are BPA-free, non-toxic, and completely safe.

 Also known as filled resins, composite fillings are often used in small to mid-size restorations, as they provide strength, durability, and resistance to fracture.
 In addition, the shade of composite fillings is made to closely match the patient’s actual teeth, so that other people will not be aware that dental work has been done.
 In some cases, patients may prefer to receive ceramic fillings (non-plastic and BPA free) or amalgam fillings, depending on their needs.

 Composite dental fillings are performed in-office.
 Before the composite filling procedure, a child will receive local anesthesia in order to numb the affected tooth and area around the tooth.
 We offer single tooth anesthesia technology, which provides a number of advantages for our pediatric patients.